Australia

 Port Stephens

 Spanning 26 crystal-clear beaches, Port Stephens is the perfect holiday destination and boasts stunning sand dunes, coastal walks, national parks and a carefree beach lifestyle.
-Port Stephens is all about the sea and sand, tasting freshly caught seafood, wading in the clear waters and taking it slow.
+Port Stephens is all about the sea and sand, tasting freshly caught seafood (one of my favourite things to do in the world) and wading in the clear waters (one of my other favourite things to do in the world).
 Head up to the Nelson Head Lighthouse and sip coffee with panoramic views over the bay, then hit the water at Fly Point Park to discover sea caves, sponge gardens and shipwrecks.
 For the more adventurous, sandboard down the spectacular Stockton Sand Dunes and hike to the top of Tomaree Head Summit for expansive ocean views.
 Bannisters at Port Stephens has preserved the bones of an iconic retro motel and refurbished the site into a vibrant yet secluded hotel, perfect for your stay in paradise.

 a boat pulls into the coastal town of Port Stephens